usnistgov/FederalProfile-8259A/_8259-Control/logical.md

 **Manufacturer:**

 - Provide information to the IoT device customer describing the needs the manufacturer will have to access the IoT device interfaces for support, updates, ongoing maintenance, etc.
-- Provide documentation to the IoT device customers describing any requirements for the manufacturer to collect data from the IoT device.
+- Provide documentation to the IoT device customer describing any requirements for the manufacturer to collect data from the IoT device.
-- Provide documentation with instructions for the IoT device users to following describing how to restrict interface connections that enable specific activities.
+- Provide documentation with instructions for the IoT device customer to follow describing how to restrict interface connections that enable specific activities.
-- Provide descriptions of the types of access to the IoT device the manufacturer will require on an ongoing or regular basis prior to purchase and/or implementation.
+- Prior to purchase and/or implementation provide descriptions of the types of access to the IoT device the manufacturer will require on an ongoing or regular basis.
   - Some examples: medical devices, smart refrigerators, HVAC devices, IoT device maintenance data, etc.

 **Agency:**